mpadge/gender-conscious-routing/README.md

 The function returns a list of the following three items:

-1.  `p_stats` providing statistics on absolute and relative distances along the types of ways.
+1.  `p_stats` providing statistics on absolute and relative distances along the types of ways (where “non” suffixes denote ways not named after people).
 2.  `paths` providing the path geometries, both of the gender-conscious route, and the “default” route which does not follow gender conscious paths; and